esphome/esphome-docs/components/display/nextion.rst

 send *instructions* to the display to tell it *how* to render something and *what* to render.

-First, you need to use the `Nextion Editor <https://nextion.tech/nextion-editor/>`__ to create a display file and insert it using the SD card slot.
+First, you need to use the `Nextion Editor <https://nextion.tech/nextion-editor/>`__ to create a display file and transfer it using the ``upload_tft`` call or insert it using the SD card slot.
 Then, in the rendering ``lambda``, you can use the various API calls to populate data on the display:

 .. code-block:: yaml